uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/README.md

 ## Composing XML based configuration metadata

-It can be useful to have bean definitions span multiple XML files, as each individual XML configuration file can represent a logical layer or module in the architecture.
+It can be useful to have bean definitions span across multiple XML files, as each individual XML configuration file can represent a logical layer or module in the architecture.

 `<import/>` element allows to import one or more configuration files into another configuration file. <br>